On local rings of finite syzygy representation type: Introduction

 \end{theorem}

-The following, which strengthens the improved version of the Auslander–Huneke–Leuschke–Wiegand theorem due to Dao and Takahashi \cite{DT2015}, is a consequence of Theorem \ref{T1}.
-In the case $n=1$, it asserts that if $\Omega\CM_0(R)$ has finite representation type, then $\widehat R$ has an isolated singularity, and hence so does $R$. \begin{cor} (See \ref{application}) Let $R$ be a Cohen--Macaulay local ring.
-If $\add\Omega^n\CM_0(R)$ has finite representation type for some $n\geq 0$, then $\widehat{R}$ has an isolated singularity. \end{cor}
+In the above result, for each full subcategory $\X$ of $\mod(R)$, $\Omega^n_R \X$ (resp. $\add \X$) is the full subcategory of $\mod(R)$ whose objects are precisely the $n$-th syzygies (resp. direct summands) of modules in $\X$, and $\fl(R)$ denotes the full subcategory of $\mod(R)$ consisting of all finite length modules.
+In the case $n=1$, \Cref{C1} (1) shows that if $\Omega_R \CM_0(R)$ has finite representation type, then $\widehat R$ has an isolated singularity, and hence so does $R$.

 Let $R$ be a Cohen--Macaulay local ring.
-Schreyer \cite{Sch} conjectured that $R$ has finite Cohen–Macaulay representation type if and only if its completion $\widehat{R}$ does.
+Schreyer \cite{Sch} conjectured that $R$ has finite Cohen–Macaulay representation type if and only if $\widehat{R}$ does.
 This conjecture was confirmed by Leuschke and Wiegand \cite{LW2000} in the case where $R$ is excellent.
 Theorem \ref{T2}, the main result of Section \ref{Section-ascent-descent}, provides a complete affirmative answer to Schreyer’s conjecture via its case $n = 0$ in part (2).
 The case $n = 0$ of Theorem 1.3 (2), i.e., the original Schreyer's conjecture, was also independently resolved by Toshinori Kobayashi, although he did not make it public; we thank Takahashi for bringing this to our attention.

-In the broader context of modern Cohen–Macaulay representation theory, interest has expanded from maximal Cohen–Macaulay modules to include their higher syzygies and higher torsionfree modules.
-Theorem \ref{T2} extends Schreyer’s conjecture to these more general classes and answers the corresponding Schreyer-type questions affirmatively.
-Building on the work of Kobayashi, Lyle, and Takahashi \cite{KLT}, we investigate a syzygy-type problem related to a result of theirs and obtain a generalization; see Proposition \ref{generalization-KLT}.
-In the result below, $\TF_n(R)$ is the category of $n$-torsionfree $R$-modules; c.f. \ref{def-torsionfree}.
+We also consider Schreyer-type questions for higher torsionfree modules.
+Theorem \ref{T2} answers the corresponding questions affirmatively.
+In the following, $\TF_n(R)$ is the category of $n$-torsionfree $R$-modules; c.f. \ref{def-torsionfree}.

 \begin{thm} (see \ref{cm category version}) Let $R$ be a Cohen--Macaulay local ring with Krull dimension $d$.
 For each $n\geq 0$, we have: